The best memes about the floating exchange rate in Cuba: humor in times of economic crisis

 X / Ñango Leyva

-The general distrust was also reflected in the account Habanero Memes, which posted a viral image of Susely Morfa with the phrase: “Who is going to rely on the floating rate that the bank is going to publish?” and the emphatic response: “Nobody!”.
+The general distrust was also reflected in the account Habanero Memes, which posted a viral image of Susely Morfa with the phrase: “Who is going to follow the floating rate that the bank is going to publish?” and the emphatic response: “Nobody!”.

 Facebook / Habanero Memes

-Humor has served as a release valve in response to the confusion generated by the measure.
-Even in official spaces, comments reflect the general tone: “So much criticism of Toque to end up the same,” “They took away the name, not the rate,” or “Now we really have a floating rate, because everything floats except for the salary.”
+Humor has served as a release valve in the face of the confusion caused by the measure.
+Even in official spaces, comments reflect the general tone: "So much criticism of the Toque only to end up the same," "They removed the name, but not the rate," or "Now we really have a floating rate, because everything floats except the salary."

-Since this December 18, the country operates with three exchange rate segments: one at 1x24 for state services, another at 1x120 for entities with foreign income, and a third "floating" rate for the private sector and individuals, which started at 410 CUP per dollar and 481.42 CUP per euro.
-The figures are practically identical to those in the informal market, where the dollar remains around 440 CUP.
+Since this December 18, the country operates with three exchange segments: one at 1x24 for state services, another at 1x120 for entities with foreign income, and a third "floating" segment for the private sector and individuals, which started with 410 CUP per dollar and 481.42 CUP per euro.
+The figures are practically identical to those of the informal market, where the dollar remains around 440 CUP.

-The Central Bank assures that the rate will float according to supply and demand and will be published daily, but the limitations on access to foreign currency and the lack of institutional credibility lead many to see it as a temporary and cosmetic move.
-In the meantime, the Cuban people continue to do what they do best: laugh at their tragedy.
-Because, in the end, laughter remains the only strong currency of the country.
+The Central Bank assures that the rate will float according to supply and demand and will be published daily, but the limitations on access to foreign currency and the lack of institutional credibility lead many to view it as a temporary and cosmetic move.
+Meanwhile, the Cuban people continue to do what they do best: laugh at their tragedy.
+Because, in the end, laughter remains the only strong currency in the country.

 Filed under: